7126.jpg

 The V&N: Porter County’s Electric Interurban Rail Line

-OPENING OCTOBER 18 - Learn about the rise and fall of Porter County’s electric rail line in our newest featured exhibit.
+NOW OPEN - Learn about the rise and fall of Porter County’s electric rail line in our newest featured exhibit.

 The Valparaiso and Northern Railway (V&N) was an electric interurban train line in Porter County that began service in 1910.
 Originally intended as a feeder line to the ambitious cross-country Chicago New York Electric Air Line Railroad, the V&N connected Valparaiso to Chesterton by way of the lake resorts between them.